nileshk/ical-php/README.md

 use Ical\Component\Calendar;
 use Ical\Component\Event;

-// One feed (i.e. URL) can host more than one caldenar, lets create a feed
+// One feed (i.e. URL) can host more than one calendar, let's create a feed
 $feed = new Feed();

 // This calendar will contain our events